solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![This image demonstrates Single Server MySQL connection information from the IntelliJ Azure explorer.]

-5. Create a new connection to your Azure Database for MySQL Single Server instance from MySQL Workbench.
+5. Create a new connection to the Azure Database for MySQL Single Server instance from MySQL Workbench.
 Use the following SQL statement to create a new database called `newdatabase`.
 This application will not function with the provided `mysql` system